 EMDR Therapy Side Effects

-For the most part, doctors and the prevailing medical literature present this type of effective trauma therapy as safe and with few potentially negative side effects.
-And because the therapy involves developing healthier ways of approaching and coping with memories, it can be more effective for some cases in the long run than medication.
+For the most part, EMDR therapists, doctors and the prevailing medical literature present this type of effective trauma therapy as safe and with few potentially negative side effects.
+And because the therapy involves developing healthier ways of approaching and coping with memories, it can be more effective in some cases in the long run than medication.
 Medication stops working when the person stops taking it, but some of the gains achieved from therapy can remain after the therapy is over.

 However, the process is not completely without potential side effects.
 Here are some EMDR therapy side effects to be aware of.